 - 30 minutes a day is better than 3 hours on the weekend.

-- TIP 1 – First 10 minutes – Warm up.
+- TIP 1 – First 10 minutes – Warm-up.
 Start Easy and Fun.
 Put your hands together and stretch your fingers.
 Choose something that you enjoy learning to play.
 Maybe the first chords of that new song you saved in the Ultimate Guitar App or the one you are working on in the Opensong App.
-If you have chosen to do a course with Learn and Master Guitar or Guitar Mastery Method, than open to the next lesson and start.
+If you have chosen to do a course with Learn and Master Guitar or Guitar Mastery Method, then open to the next lesson and start.

-- Read a review on these two amazing guitar courses.
+- Read a review of these two amazing guitar courses.

 - TIP 2 – Second 10 minutes – Challenge yourself to stretch a little each day.
 Learn one new chord.
 A new rift.
 Another Pentatonic shape.
 Your fingers will hurt a little at the beginning, don’t be discouraged this is normal and you will get calluses on each finger very quickly.